Aisha Naluzze Batala: Early life

 Aisha Naluzze Batala was born in 1977 in Uganda to Sheikh Abdul Obeid Kamulegeya and Hajjat Haliima Kamulegeya.
 She pursued her education in Uganda and showed an early interest in law and justice.

 She attended Makerere University, where she obtained a Bachelor of Laws (LL.B.) degree.
 After completing her undergraduate studies, she joined the Law Development Centre (LDC) in Kampala, earning a Postgraduate Diploma in Legal Practice, which qualified her to practice law in Uganda.

 She later enrolled at the Uganda Management Institute (UMI), where she earned a Master’s Degree in Management Studies.

 Career

 Batala began her professional journey at F. Mukasa & Co.
 Advocates, where she worked as a Legal assistant between 2003 and 2005.
-She served in the Land Division of the High Court of Uganda, where she handled numerous land-related cases and was recognized for her fairness, diligence, and commitment to justice.
+She also served in the Land Division of the High Court of Uganda.

 On 7 October 2025, President Yoweri Kaguta Museveni appointed her as the Inspector General of Government, replacing Beti Olive Namisango Kamya, who had served in the position since July 2021.
 Her appointment was confirmed by Faruk Kirunda, the Special Presidential Assistant for Press and Mobilization at the Office of the President.
-The Deputy IGGs, Patricia Ochan Okiria and Anne Twinomugisha Muhairwe, were retained in their positions.